Product frequently asked questions (FAQ)

 - I have all of my technical files in a library directory on my department server.
 How do these get imported into PDXpert PLM?

-- Using either the External Data Exporter or our services, your files can be attached to the items in the PDXpert database.
+- Using either the External Data Exporter or our professional services, your files can be attached to the items in the PDXpert database.
 We've developed tools for extracting useful data from file titles and contents.
 All files managed by PDXpert PLM will be renamed and copied into the library folder, and then tied to the related part or document.
 To do this accurately, there must be a predictable relationship between the library file and its related item record.

 - We're moving from a more expensive PLM system to PDXpert PLM.
 How do we prepare our existing data?